 Visit Faulkner’s gravesite by following the signs from the north side of Courthouse Square.
 Near the cemetery entrance lie other family members who didn’t affect adding the “u” to their surname, including the brother whose untimely death Faulkner mourned in his first novel, Soldiers’ Pay.

-When respects have been paid to Southern culture and it’s time to eat, there’s a lot to choose from.
-The west side of central Courthouse Square is home to two good restaurants, ranging from the homespun Ajax Diner (118 Courthouse Square, 662/232-8880)—great pies and cobblers!—to the eclectic “New Southern” cuisine of the plush City Grocery (152 Courthouse Square, 662/232-8080), where traditional dishes like po’boys and shrimp and grits are complemented by fine wines and a full bar.
-And thanks to all the Ole Miss students, you can enjoy a range of fast food, pizza places, and live music along Lamar Street, south of the square.
+When respects have been paid to Southern musical and literary culture, and it’s time to eat, there’s a lot to choose from.
+The west side of central Courthouse Square is home to two good restaurants, the homespun Ajax Diner (118 Courthouse Square, 662/232-8880), with great pies and cobblers, and the eclectic “New Southern” cuisine of the plush City Grocery (152 Courthouse Square, 662/232-8080), where traditional dishes like po’boys and shrimp and grits are complemented by fine wines and a full bar.
+And thanks to all the Ole Miss students, you can enjoy a range of fast food, pizza places, and live music around Lamar Boulevard, south of the square.

 Accommodations in Oxford include a half-dozen large chain hotels and motels, plus a good range of welcoming bed-and-breakfasts like the comfortably worn 5 Twelve (512 Van Buren Ave., 662/234-8043, $140 and up), formerly the Oliver-Britt House, a circa-1905 B&B.

-The Visit Oxford Visitor Center (415 S. LaMar Blvd, 662/232-2477) will happily provide more information and a calendar of cultural events.
+The Visit Oxford Visitors Center (1013 E. Jackson Ave., 662/232-2477) will happily provide more information and a calendar of cultural events.
 Another good source of information is Square Books (662/236-2262), on the south side of the same square.
 This is one of the country’s great independent bookstores, with a full range of local and international authors, plus a nice café.